clartaq/cwiki/resources/private/md/Code_Formatting_and_Highlighting.md

 * It works with lots of languages.
 * It's themable.

 The package used in CWiki is a custom download that includes most of the languages I have ever used or am interested in.
-So it's a little smaller than the complete package, but larger than that available over CDN.
+So it's a little smaller than the complete package but larger than that available over CDN.

 ## Use Cases ##